Nixonomics

-Nixonomics, a portmanteau of the words "Nixon" and "economics", refers to U.S. President Richard Nixon's economic performance.
+Nixonomics, a portmanteau of the words "Nixon" and "economics", refers either to the performance of the U.S. economy under U.S. President Richard Nixon (i.e. the expansions in 1969 and from 1970 to 1973 during the broader Post–World War II economic expansion and the recessions from 1969 to 1970 and from 1973 to 1975) or the Nixon administration's economic policies.
 Nixon is the first president to have his surname combined with the word "economics".

 Nixon won a weak economy from President Lyndon B. Johnson.
 In 1969, a tax bill passed that held several Nixon ideas, including a repeal of the investment tax credit and removal of two million of the nation's poor from the tax rolls.
 After a year it was becoming obvious that the plan wasn't working.
 Nixon gave his budget plan to congress in 1971 in which he was to use a $11.6 billion deficit.
 Nixon then publicly agreed with Keynesian economic principles which stated that government expenditure could take the nation out of their recession, which was a considerably unusual view for a Republican president.

 Arthur F. Burns, Nixon's appointee to chair the Federal Reserve, shifted away from a tight-money policy because the nation's unemployment was sharply rising as was inflation.
 In the early months of 1971, Nixon started criticizing the growing wages in the steel industry, so he created the Tripartite Committee to keep a closer watch on the construction industry.
 Treasury Secretary John Connally announced that the government would need to start taking new measures.
 Despite this, unemployment had reached 6 percent.